 Note: All tests were done with the 'Music' preset, as there's no 'Standard' mode on the Alto 7+.

 While listening to the Alto 7 Plus, the soundstage is just okay.
 The bar isn’t the largest and doesn’t do any tricks to widen its soundstage performance.
 It almost feels as the soundstage is narrower than the bar itself.
 On the upside, the focus of the soundstage and the separation are good, which makes objects seem to be coming from a more accurate pinpoint location rather than from a general area.
+If you want a similar soundbar with a slightly wider soundstage, check out the Polk Audio SIGNA S2.

 This soundbar can get very loud, which is great for a crowded environment or a very large room.
 However, when pushed to the maximum volume, there are some pumping and compression artifacts, especially in the bass range.